Janus anniversary finds members making PEF stronger than ever

 “You don’t always know how much effect your questions or your efforts have,” DiAntonio said.
 “Sometimes the real benefit may be future decisions or actions by management that are stopped or changed because of questions we asked.

 “PEF works hard to help members understand that it’s management, not the union, that sets the rules and policies and creates the working conditions they don’t like,” DiAntonio said.
-“We want them understand, ‘We are fighting for changes to help you, but we need you to help us do that.”
+“We want them to understand, ‘We are fighting for changes to help you, but we need you to help us do that.”

 At the same time, it is also crucial for union leaders to pause sometimes and just listen, DiAntonio added.